redux-saga/redux-saga/docs/advanced/Testing.md

 While both of the above testing methods can be written natively, there exist several libraries to make both methods easier.
 Additionally, some libraries can be used to test sagas in a *third* way: recording specific side-effects (but not all).

-Sam Hogarth's (@sh1989) [article](http://blog.scottlogic.com/2018/01/16/evaluating-redux-saga-test-libraries.html) summarizes the different options well.
+Sam Hogy's (@sh1989) [article](http://blog.scottlogic.com/2018/01/16/evaluating-redux-saga-test-libraries.html) summarizes the different options well.

 For testing each generator yield step-by-step there is [`redux-saga-test`][1] and [`redux-saga-testing`][2]. [`redux-saga-test-engine`][3] is for recording and testing for specific side effects.
 For an integration test, [`redux-saga-tester`][4].
 And [`redux-saga-test-plan`][5] can actually cover all three bases.